flyteorg/flyte/rfc/system/5741-binary-idl-with-message-pack.md

    - We can explore all MessagePack implementations for Golang at the [MessagePack official website](https://msgpack.org/index.html).

 2. **Library Comparison**:
    - The library [github.com/vmihailenco/msgpack](https://github.com/vmihailenco/msgpack) doesn't support strict type deserialization (for example, `map[int]string`), but [github.com/shamaton/msgpack/v2](https://github.com/shamaton/msgpack) supports this feature.
-This is super important for backward copmatibility.
+This is super important for backward compatibility.

 3. **Library Popularity**:
    - While [github.com/shamaton/msgpack/v2](https://github.com/shamaton/msgpack) has fewer stars on GitHub, it has proven to be reliable in various test cases.
 All cases created by me have passed successfully, which you can find in this [pull request](https://github.com/flyteorg/flytekit/pull/2751).